 Eligible Player List Now Available for MLS SuperDraft 2025

-Major League Soccer today announced the eligible player list for MLS SuperDraft 2025, which will take place on Friday, December 20 with the first round kicking off at 11 a.m.
-PT / 2 p.m.
+NEW YORK - Major League Soccer today announced the eligible player list for MLS SuperDraft 2025, which will take place on Friday, December 20 with the first round kicking off at 2 p.m.
 ET.

-Join the Stay Informed email list to get priority access to home opener
+The full list of 479 eligible players representing 150 different schools can be found HERE.
+Additionally, four players signed Generation adidas contracts ahead of Friday's SuperDraft, while one player - Saint Louis University's Max Floriani - signed a contract as a pre-signed senior for the class of 2025.
+The list of eligible players, including Generation adidas signings, is subject to change.

-Ahead of the Club's inaugural season in 2025, San Diego FC, the league's 30th team, owns the draft's top pick as well as the ninth overall pick in the first round.
-SDFC own three additional pics, two in the second round (31 and 56 overall) and one in the third round (61 overall).
+Ahead of their inaugural season in 2025, expansion club San Diego FC, the league's 30th team, owns the draft's top pick, with the San Jose Earthquakes (second), Chicago Fire FC (third), Sporting Kansas City (fourth), and New England Revolution (fifth) rounding out the top five.
 Draft coverage can be found on MLSsoccer.com and the MLS social handles.
-The current order of the SuperDraft as of December 18 at 11 a.m.
-PT / 2 p.m.
+The current order of the SuperDraft as of December 18 at 2 p.m.
 ET is available HERE.

 • Discuss this story on the Major League Soccer message board...